ghost368/ghost368.github.io/sublimetext.md

  { "keys": ["alt+m"], "command": "markdown_preview", "args": {"target": "browser", "parser":"markdown"} }
 ```

+* Do not add MarkdownEditing package since it will change color scheme (will be hard to restore)

 * add open folder shortcut to key bindings (folder will be added to the current window)

 ```